liamsmith3194/otter-hockey/README.md

     - A toast notification is raised when the order confirmation is shown, for example, "This is a past confirmation for order number 29AEDBC9DEDA48659494F13C75564175."
 ![Previous order](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/previous-order.PNG)
 - [x] Order Confirmation
-    - The order confirmation shown from the profile link matches the order confirmation shown to the user from the standard checkout procedure.
+    - The order confirmation shown from the profile link matches the order confirmation shown to the user from the standard check out procedure.
 - [x] Return to profile
     - The return to profile button is present on all order history links and is only displayed to the user via the 'My Profile' page.